Javenhun733r/superheroSite/README.md

 -The project is configured to run locally for testing and development.

 -Image URLs are stored in S3 and deleted from S3 when a superhero is deleted.

+- AWS S3 keys are encrypted and stored in a JSON file to prevent exposure; this is done because bots on GitHub can scan repositories for plain keys.
+This approach is only for the test project and **should not** be used in production.

 ---